worldcoin/world-id-state-bridge/README.md

 for your execution environment.
 Requirements are:

-- Have a way to implement the `SemaphoreVerifier` and `semaphore-mtb` circuits verifier contracts which verify `Groth16` proofs over the `BN254` curve and all cryptographic scheme that will be implemented in future versions of World ID as time goes on.
+- Have a way to implement the `SemaphoreVerifier` and `semaphore-mtb` circuits verifier contracts which verify `Groth16` proofs over the `BN254` curve.
+- Have the capabilities to support all cryptographic primitives that will be implemented in future versions of World ID as time goes on.
-- Support the cryptography needed to verify Axiom or Herodotus storage proofs.
+- Support the primitives needed to verify Axiom or Herodotus storage proofs.

 For L1 to L1 bridges, there are solutions like [Succinct](https://succinct.xyz/)'s [Telepathy](https://www.telepathy.xyz/) which have weaker security guarantees than storage proofs or native L1<>L2